Tuesday, 28 November 2017

 Now, as you know it's far from cynical we are here, but those of that disposition could be forgiven for thinking that the English requirement is just a money-making racket.
 'Aw, hard luck, you failed English.
 Not to worry.
 Pay for a course to get your level up to scratch, pay for an additional semester and hopefully you'll be good to graduate in a few months.'
 Come on guys, these universities would never be so self-centred.

 As tough as it may seem on those who struggle with English, as ever in these parts some centres of learning "allow" a way around it.
-From what we can gather, in not all places does the English test have to be taken supervised, on campus.
+From what we can gather, in some places the English test doesn't have to be taken supervised, on campus.
 There's an unsupervised, on-line option.

 We recently had the friend of an acquaintance ask us to assist her while she took this on-line test.
 Of course, we objected strictly on moral grounds -- it had nothing to do with the fact that it wasn't financially worth it for us.